weihanwang/webdriver-python/README.md

     $ docker run aerofs/webdriver-python python -u /path/to/your/python/code

-At the beginning of your code, call `webdriver_util.init(screenshot_folder)` to set up the environment and retrieve a few utility objects. `screenshot_folder` specifies a path within the container where screenshots will be saved.
-You may use bind mount to export screenshots to the host.
+At the beginning of your code, call `webdriver_util.init()` to set up the environment and retrieve a few utility objects.
+Screenshots will be saved at the container's "/screenshots" folder.
+You may use bind mount to export them to the host.

     from webdriver_util import init
-    driver, wait, selector = init('/shots')
+    driver, wait, selector = init()

 `driver` is the Selenium WebDriver object

 `wait` is a convenience wrapper around WebDriverWait.
 Every call to `wait.until*()` methods produce useful console output and a screenshot at the end of the wait.
-You can also use `wait.shoot()` at any time to save a screenshot to the folder specified in the `init()` call.
+You can also use `wait.shoot()` at any time to save a screenshot.

 `selector` provides shortcuts to `WebDriver.find_element_by_css_selector()`.
 It restricts element selection to using CSS selectors only.